High temperatures for maximum performance

 From prototyping to the production of large-scale end-use parts

-0.5 cubic meters of print volume allows users to meet the growing need to produce high-end parts with high-performance plastics.
+4.4 cubic foot (0.125 cubic meters) of print volume allows users to meet the growing need to produce high-end parts with high-performance plastics.

 Patented X and Y mechatronic movements make Roboze 3D printers the most accurate FFF 3D printing system.
 Mechanical repeatability and high precision for production of small batches and on-demand products.